Novice-me/OfficeAddIn/README.md

-# Office Add In fot personal test
+# Office Add In for personal test